christiangallagher/Covid_project/README.md

 We also have our first plot as an interactive in Python, but can't figure out how to put it in the readme.  ☺

+## Conclusion

+Unsure if we need a conclusion, BUT IN CONCLUSION, aside from a few counties, the rural parts of Georgia aren't having a tough a time as anticipated, with regard to per capita hospital visits and cases.
+As mentioned prior, Blairsville is an outlier, and Telfair county possibly has inaccurate visit counts.
+As for number of Georgians per testing site, there are a number of counties that have over 30,000 people per site.
+These are Harris, Ben Hill, Jeff Davis, Evans, Morgan, Lincoln, and Seminole county

 ## Tasks